AdobeDocs/express-add-ons-docs/src/pages/guides/develop/frameworks-libraries-bundling.md

 ## Typescript definitions

-The `AddOnSdk` is a set of interfaces written in TypeScript, and a TypeScript definitions package named `ccweb-add-on-sdk-types` is automatically included in the `package.json` for the `typescript` and `react-typescript` templates.
-As a result, a `ccweb-add-on-sdk-typings.d.ts` file is generated in the `src` folder that exports the `AddOnSdk` types, allowing you to take advantage of auto-completion and type checking capabilities.
+The Add-on SDK's are a set of interfaces written in TypeScript, and a TypeScript definitions package named `ccweb-add-on-sdk-types` is automatically included in the `package.json` for the `typescript` and `react-typescript` templates.
+As a result, a `add-on-ui-sdk.d.ts` file is generated in the `src` folder that exports the `AddOnUISdk` types, allowing you to take advantage of auto-completion and type checking capabilities.
 To use the type definitions, simply import them as needed in your `.ts` file, such as:

 ```ts
 import {